- How does the non-concessional contributions cap work?

 Since 1 July 2017, the annual non-concessional (after-tax) contributions cap will always be 4 times the concessional (before-tax) contributions cap.
 The $100,000 NCC cap will be indexed in $10,000 increments in line with annual $25,000 concessional (before-tax) cap, which will be indexed in $2500 increments.
 (For information on the $25,000 concessional contributions cap, see SuperGuide article Concessional contributions cap: A quick guide (10 Q&As).)

 Note: The additional CGT cap of $1.48 million (for 2018/2019 year) or $1.445 million (for 2017/2018 year) for eligible small business owners remains in place, and is not counted towards the annual non-concessional cap.
 We believe the capacity to use the CGT cap will be affected by an individual’s Total Superannuation Balance (see next section).
 If you are considering taking advantage of small business tax concessions, see expert help.

-Continue reading to learn more about how the non-concessional contributions rules work, or you can refer to the SuperGuide article Non-concessional contributions: 10 facts about new $100,000 cap.
+Continue reading to learn more about how the non-concessional contributions rules work, or you can refer to the SuperGuide article Non-concessional contributions: 10 facts about the $100,000 cap.

 How does the non-concessional contributions cap work?

 The annual NCC cap of $100,000 applies to everyone, except anyone who has a Total Superannuation Balance of more than $1.6 million cannot make NCCs.

 Note: A bring forward is not available for those with a Total Superannuation Balance of more than $1.5 million, and a restricted bring forward is available for those with a total superannuation balance of more than $1.4 million.
 See next section and table below for how these extra restrictions work (or see SuperGuide article Super contributions: Bring-forward rule and your Total Superannuation Balance.